junxit/us-congress-bills-113/bill.md

 # H.R.
 594

-> To reauthorize and extend the Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education Amendments of 2008.
+> To amend the Public Health Service Act relating to Federal research on muscular dystrophy, and for other purposes.

 ## § 1.
 Short title